tarrgor/LctvSwift/README.md

 `overwrite`:

-This initialization will overwrite any existing client information in the device's keychain.
-If set to `true` you have to provide clientId and secret again in the config.
+If set to `true`, this initialization will overwrite any existing client information in the device's keychain.
+In this case you have to provide clientId and secret again in the config.
 Defaults to `false` and should only be set to `true` for debugging purposes.